 Constitution of the ISAE

-This version of the ISAE Constitution was adopted at the Annual General Meeting held on August 8, 2019 in Bergen, Norway
+This version of the ISAE Constitution was adopted at the Annual General Meeting held virtually on March 24, 2021.

 1. The Name of the Society